YangZhou1997/SafeBricks/README.md

 ## Developing in local Ubuntu-16.04 environment

-1. Current version of NetBricks will read some DPDK lib from /opt/dpdk/build/ during runtime, you need to copy include/ and lib/ directory from $RTE_SET/build to /opt/dpdk/build/.
+1. Make sure that you have gone though step 1-3 of last section successfully.
+Current version of NetBricks will read some DPDK lib from /opt/dpdk/build/ during runtime, you need to copy include/ and lib/ directory from $RTE_SDK/build to /opt/dpdk/build/.
 Note that soft links need to be considered carefully.
 We provide [setupDpdkCopy.sh](./setupDpdkCopy.sh) for that:
     ```shell
     host$ ./setupDpdkCopy.sh
     ```